BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Comparison Algorithms

-To evaluate the performance of these algorithms, we conducted experiments in multiple different scenarios to demonstrate the algorithms' performance under different settings.
-We use a 250 seconds video, split into chunks of $5$ seconds and spatially distributed over $8$ tiles.
-Also, the video is encoded in seven different bitrates, i.e., $M = 7$.
-Similar to Section \ref{sec:ex_simple}, we use the logarithmic utility function.
+We conduct multiple experiments to demonstrate the algorithms' performance under different settings.
+We use a 500-second video, split into chunks of $2$ seconds and $8$ tiles.
+Also, each tile is encoded in seven different bitrates - 440Kbps, 700Kbps, 1.35Mbps, 2.14Mbps, 4.1Mbps, 8.2Mbps, and 16.5Mbps.
+Similar to Section \ref{sec:ex_simple}, we use a logarithmic utility function.
 The list of available bitrates, size of segments, and utility values are listed in Table~\ref{tbl:realExp_bitrates}.
-The buffer capacity is $Q_{\max} = 64$.
-Finally, we select $\gamma = 0.3$, $V = 10.9$, and dynamic value selection for $\Delta$ as suggested in~\cite{spiteri2020bola}.
+Although \algName performs better using larger buffers, we limit the buffer capacity to $Q_{\max} = 128\delta$, which is equivalent to $32$ seconds of \threesixty playback time, that falls within the range of suggested buffer capacity for VOD streaming \cite{huang2014buffer, hao2021buffer} to ensure fairness.
+We employ dynamic value selection for $\Delta$, as proposed in~\cite{spiteri2020bola}, and empirically determine $V = 24.0$.
+Also, we set $\gamma = 0.2$ using the parameter selection methodology for $\gamma$ and $V$ outlined in Section VI of~\cite{spiteri2020bola}.
+Consequently, in this scenario, the smoothness term of QoE is equivalent to the utility derived from downloading tiles at a bitrate of 2.1Mbps (equivalent to 480p resolution).
 We use 4G bandwidth traces from~\cite{bokani2016prehensive} and 4G/LTE bandwidth trace dataset \cite{IDLAB} collected by IDLAB \cite{vanderHooft2016} to simulate the network condition.
-We select 14 different traces from 4G/LTE dataset to evaluate the performance of \algName under different network conditions.
-During our evaluation process, the video is stored on an Apache server.
-Both server and client use Microsoft Windows as a OS, 24GB of RAM, and 8-core, 3Ghz Intel Core-i7 CPU.
-We used Chrome DevTools API \cite{chrmDev} to transfer the video between server and client and also emulate the network condition.
-We fetched the bandwidth capacity from the 4G/LTE dataset and injected them into the Chrome DevTools to limit the download capacity between the server and the client.
-Unless anything else mentioned, to capture the actual \AF of the user and head position probability values, we generate the navigation graph \cite{park2019navigation} for \threesixty video using public VR head traces published by \cite{wu2017dataset}.
+We select 14 different traces (network trace index 1 to 14 of the dataset) from 4G/LTE dataset to evaluate the performance of \algName under different network conditions.
+The video is stored on an Apache server.
+Both server and client use Microsoft Windows, 24GB of RAM, and an 8-core 3Ghz Intel Core-i7 CPU.
+We use Chrome DevTools API \cite{chrmDev} to transfer the video between server and client and emulate the network condition.
+We fetch the bandwidth capacity from the 4G/LTE dataset and inject it into the Chrome DevTools to limit the download capacity between the server and the client.
+In our experiments, \AF includes a single tile and unless otherwise mentioned, to capture the actual \AF of the head position probability values, we generate the navigation graph \cite{park2019navigation} for \threesixty video using public VR head traces~\cite{wu2017dataset}.